Inspection of Critical Infrastructure

 Wind farm operators have a need to inspect wind turbines and their blades on a regular basis.
 Throughout their lifetime blades will show signs of wear and structural fatigue and inspections are crucial in order to identify any defects, correctly categorise these, instruct any repairs and allow the operator to maintain the operating efficiency and integrity of the blades.
 In most cases a visual inspection is the primary method for completing these assessments, with drones and robotics becoming an ever more favoured solution for management of this infrastructure.

 Offshore Oil & Gas Asset Inspection

-When coupled with the current pressures of a low oil price and uncertainty related to a global pandemic, it is clear to see how technology, including a movement towards digital twins, autonomous robotics and IOT, will help reduce costs, reduce people onsite and maximise the economics of this sector.
+When coupled with the current pressures in the world economy and uncertainty related to a global pandemic, it is clear to see how technology, including a movement towards digital twins, autonomous robotics and IOT, will help reduce costs, reduce people onsite and maximise the economics of this sector.

-This is not an exhaustive list of applications of survey & inspection for Critical Infrastructure, there are many requirements, and for each requirement there are many solutions.
-As technology has developed over recent years a drive for more efficient survey & inspection has been possible.
+These are only two brief examples of applications of inspection for Critical Infrastructure, there are many requirements, and for each requirement there are many solutions.
+As technology has developed over recent years, a drive for more efficient inspection has been possible.
 Systems such as drones, remote access crawlers and more advanced robotics have begun to generate efficiencies and most importantly, keep people safe, in some of the more dangerous environments which often accompany Critical Infrastructure.